MikeyBurkman/eggnog/README.md

 Notes:
   - eggnog is not a unit test framework.
 It just allows you to easily inject mock dependencies.
 Use a real testing framework in conjunction with eggnog.
   - It is not possible (or at least not easy) to use a mix of real and mock implementations.
 This is on purpose.
 Using real implementations of dependencies would not make this a unit test.
+  - Loading modules is cheap.
+Do it once for each individual test, to make sure each test is completely independent of each other.

 ### Examples
 See https://github.com/MikeyBurkman/eggnog-exampleapp for example usage